Date published: 2021-4-5

 This 6 hour video features sheep grazing and baaa-ing among grapevines at Shafer Vineyards – take a quick glimpse or let it play in the background.

 1. Smithsonian National Museum of Natural History in Washington, D.C.

-In 2018, the National Museum of Natural History was the 11th most visited museum in the world and the most visited natural history museum in the world.
+The National Museum of Natural History is the 14th most visited museum in the world and the most visited natural history museum in the world.

 Its collections contain over 145 million specimens of plants, animals, fossils, minerals, rocks, meteorites, human remains, and human cultural artifacts – the largest natural history collection in the world.